AjaybirRandhawa/Face-Generator/README.md

 ## Notes

+The [dataset](https://www.kaggle.com/lamsimon/celebahq) for the ProGAN implementation can be found on Kaggle and for this implementation, I only used the train dataset and deleted the val dataset.
+Make sure the dataset is being correctly named in config.py file if you do change anything.
-This was a simple implementation exercise and all credits for the concepts of a ProGAN and the construction of the NVIDIA model belong to their respective owners.
+This was a simple implementation exercise and all credits for the concepts of a ProGAN and the construction of both model's belong to their respective owners.